 It’s pretty amazing to keep track to find out what changes you can make.
 An email marketing strategy can help you a lot in increasing your online sales.
 Whatever be the situation, make sure that you are consistent with your email marketing strategy.

 I ain’t asking you to share an email daily to each of your customers.
-In fact, this can do harm more than good.
+In fact, such email marketing strategies can do harm more than good.
 If you take up all the space of your shoppers’ inbox and irritate them with daily notifications, they might get frustrated and unsubscribe.

 Hence, it’s important that you are consistent with the days you choose to contact your customers.
 Get in touch with them only when you have something very beneficial for them rather than what’s good for your sales.